Actor Who Played Beloved Chewbacca from 'Star Wars' Dead at 74

 — Marshall Julius (@MarshallJulius) May 2, 2019

-According to the statement, a private memorial will take place on June 29, and a memorial will be held sometime in early December 2019 for "fans set up with his family in attendance, personal effects and collection at EmpireConLA."
+According to the family's statement, a private memorial will take place on June 29, and another memorial will be held sometime in early December 2019 for "fans set up with his family in attendance, personal effects and collection at EmpireConLA."

 All comments